DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 > If you want to install a **specific version**, add the `--version` option:
 >
 > ```bash
-> helm install my-odm-release ibm-helm/ibm-odm-prod --version <version> \
+> helm install my-odm-release ibm-helm/ibm-odm-prod --version <version> -f keycloak-nginx-values.yaml
->     --set image.repository=cp.icr.io/cp/cp4a/odm --set image.pullSecrets=icregistry-secret ...
 > ```
 >
 > You can list all available versions using: